miguelperez94/reduction_dti_ratio_united_states/README.md

 (EFA).
 That data was obtained from https://www.federalreserve.gov/ and is used in all the data analysis trough the project.

-The secondary data sources for this project are:
+The secondary sources for this project are:

 * The aggregated household debt-to-income ratios at the national level, from the Financial accounts of the United States.
 Data obtained from https://www.federalreserve.gov/